Dynoom felt no qualms about his dismal advice to the Noad.

 It was time to roll up one’s metaphorical sleeves and get on with it.
 Not only to learn from, and compensate for, past failures, but also as a matter of urgency to fend off a glowering future, Dynoom ordered nenself to experience a day of getting things right.

-On the simplest level, the wisdom of the Noad's promotion of an imbecilic nebulee was obvious enough.
+On the simplest level, the wisdom of the Noad's promotion of an imbecilic successor was obvious enough.
 Such an heir could not possibly rouse the envy and malice of the Glomb.
-In that respect, Nyav Yuhlm was the safest possible choice - the least credible rival to anyone's ambition.
+In that respect, Nyav Yuhlm - the least credible rival to anyone's ambition - was the safest possible choice.

 The latest manoeuvre by the Noad had halted Olhoav's institutional decay for the duration of the Noad's own lifetime.
 This was a considerable achievement.
 However, it would not outlast him.
 Upon the demise of Barlayn Lamiroth, Daon Nyav Yuhlm would succeed to the noadex.
 Think of that: Noad Nyav Yuhlm.
 An imbecile agrash nebulee, incapable not only of the focal role itself, but of appointing an heir to it.
 Under normal circumstances there would be ways round the problem but in a culture already weakened by tyranny the noadex of Nyav would deal the death blow to the polity of Olhoav.